mw5mercs-modding/yaml-docs/equipment/TCOMP2_details.md

 The Missile Fire Control System increases the performance of all missile weapons.

-Size: Critical slots: 1 (targetting)
+Size: Critical slots: 1 (targeting)

 Weight: 0.0 tons